 Prejudiced recruitment practices strip job seekers of their right to fair treatment and create a culture of sustained oppression and inequality

 RECRUITMENT PRACTICES UNDERMINE CONSTITUTIONAL FAIRNESS CREATING A PREJUDICED LABOUR MARKET CONTEXT

-It means those of us who look for work, pay rent, can’t afford medical aid, insurance or own limited if any assets – face greater economic oppression than those who have accrued wealth and benefit from financial security.
+Those job seekers who squat or pay rent, can’t afford medical aid, insurance or own limited if any assets – face greater economic oppression than those who have wealth and can benefit from various forms of financial security.

 - When these employees decide they are done with being underpaid, they look for alternatives.
 When applying for a new job, firms unlawfully demand payslips in order to match salaries or clandestinely compete against their rivals.

-- The hiring firm often claims they are willing to pay a marginal increase on my former unfair salary and that an industry standard limits them to 30%.
-I could therefore still earn below a market rate if I initially accepted a job below 30% of the market rate.
+- The hiring firm often claims they are willing to pay a marginal increase on a former unfair salary and that an industry standard limits them to 30%.
+Applicants pay slips are used to limit their wages and maintain unequal pay.

 The SA Competition Act refers to balancing the interests of workers, owners and consumers.

 - Like the Constitution, it emphasizes fairness and equity.

 - Wage offers based on rival firm payslip information fails to reflect a fairly balanced, competitive economic environment.